Ten Reasons Trump is the Most Corrupt President in U.S. History

 He and his administration have endlessly violated the Hatch Act by using government officials and resources to advance his re-election.

-He has pushed to undermine the integrity of the 2020 U.S. Census to increase Republican political power.
+He has pushed to undermine the integrity of the 2020 U.S. Census to increase Republican electoral power.

 Also: In 2018, a federal court in New York accepted a guilty plea from Trump’s former personal lawyer Michael Cohen based on evidence that he acted on orders from Trump to pay hush money to a porn star, and conceal the payment in violation of federal election laws.

-7. He has shown devotion to Russian dictator Vladimir Putin, repeatedly praising him, publicly endorsing his denials of election interference, and failing to ask him about reports from U.S. intelligence that Russia has offered bounties to kill U.S. troops in Afghanistan or about the poisonings, beatings, and killings of Putin critics.
-And don’t forget that in 2017, Trump delayed for months, beyond the legal deadline, implementing a bipartisan bill, passed by overwhelming, veto-proof margins in both houses of Congress, that imposed new sanctions on Russia in the wake of its tampering with the 2016 election.
+7. He has shown devotion to Russian dictator Vladimir Putin, repeatedly praising him, publicly endorsing his denials of election interference, aggressively hiding the contents of their conversations, and failing to ask him about reports from U.S. intelligence that Russia has offered bounties to kill U.S. troops in Afghanistan or about the poisonings, beatings, and killings of Putin critics.
+Also, in 2017, Trump delayed for months, beyond the legal deadline, implementing a bipartisan bill, passed by overwhelming, veto-proof margins in both houses of Congress, that imposed new sanctions on Russia in the wake of its tampering with the 2016 election.
 What is the hold that Putin has on Trump?

 8. He’s engaged in repeated obstruction of justice and of Congress in the Russia, Ukraine, and other matters.
+He pressured FBI director James Comey to drop an investigation of former national security advisor Michael Flynn, who had lied to the FBI, and fired Comey after the investigation went forward anyway.
+He told White House counsel Don McGahn to fire Russia prosecutor Robert Mueller.
 He fired whistleblowers who have testified to Congress and dismissed five inspectors general who were looking into administration misconduct.

 9. He has tried to make the Justice Department do his corrupt bidding — pushing it to go easy on close political underlings like Michael Flynn and Roger Stone (whose sentence Trump eventually commuted) and, with less success, to prosecute his political enemies like Barack Obama, Hillary Clinton, James Comey, Andrew McCabe, and Joe Biden.